run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/Persistent-Volume-Chain.md

 1. Complete all mandatory fields
 1. Click Create

-**NOTES**:
+!!!NOTES
    * When creating data source of type PVC using a new PVC, the PVC is created immediately in the cluster runai namespace (even if no workload has requested to use this PVC)
    * A PVC created in the cluster by selecting the option “New PVC” never appears as a PVC in the “Existing PVC“ option.